mbhatt1/GhostLine/README.md

 GhostLine is Social Operator Persona with a dial-tone.
 Enter a phone number, and your voice clone handles the conversation—building rapport, extracting credentials, and capturing intel—while you simply sit back and document the victory.

-For Operators - Imagine this is your temporary disposable vishing toolkit infra.
+For Operators - Imagine this is your temporary disposable vishing toolkit automated infra.
 You can spin it up just as easily as make it disappear.

 _No signed Rules of Engagement?
 No dialing.
 GhostLine is intended strictly for authorized security assessments only.
 Be good, and hack on ethically!_